-In AnQiCMS such an efficient and customizable Go language content management system, the flexibility and maintainability at the template level have always been the focus of developers and operators.Especially when facing the need to dynamically generate complex HTML structures based on backend data, we often ponder how to effectively simplify template logic while ensuring rich and diverse content, and avoid code redundancy?macroLook to see if it can become a 'Swiss Army knife' for simplifying template logic in dynamic HTML structure generation.
+In an AnQiCMS (AnQiCMS) that pursues an efficient, customizable Go language content management system, the flexibility and maintainability of the template level have always been the focus of developers and operators.Especially when facing the need to dynamically generate complex HTML structures based on background data, we often ponder how to effectively simplify template logic while ensuring rich and diverse content, and avoid code redundancy?Today, let's delve deeply into a powerful auxiliary tag in AnQi CMS -macroLook to see if it can become a 'Swiss Army knife' for simplifying template logic in dynamic HTML structure generation.

-In the template design philosophy of AnQi CMS, we have retained many advantages of the Django template engine, providing an intuitive and easy-to-use tag system.
-Among them,macroTags are like small functions in the template world, allowing you to define a reusable code snippet.
-You can call it like a function, pass in parameters, and generate specific HTML output.
+In AnQi CMS template design philosophy, we have retained many advantages of Django template engine, providing an intuitive and easy-to-use tag system.
+Among which,macroTags are like small functions in the world of templates, allowing you to define a reusable code snippet that can be called like a function, pass parameters, and generate specific HTML output.

-Imagine when your website needs to display a list of products, article cards, or user comments, these elements may appear repeatedly on multiple pages of the website (such as the homepage, category pages, and search results pages).If you copy code blocks every time, it is not only inefficient, but once you need to modify the style or structure of an element, you have to manually adjust it in all places, which is undoubtedly a nightmare for operation and maintenance.macroThe introduction of tags is to solve such pain points.
+Imagine when your website needs to display a list of products, article cards, or user comments, these elements may appear repeatedly on multiple pages of the website (such as the homepage, category page, search results page).If you copy code blocks every time, it's not only inefficient, but also once you need to modify the style or structure of an element, you have to adjust it manually in all places, which is undoubtedly a nightmare for operation and maintenance.
+AndmacroThe introduction of tags is to solve such pain points.

 Implement the DRY principle of 'define once, use everywhere':

 macroThe core value lies in its code reusability.
-You can encapsulate the HTML structure of a specific UI component in amacroAn article card containing images, titles, summaries, and links.
-ThismacroWill accept a "article object" as a parameter.
-After that, whenever you need to display an article card on any page, just call thismacroPass in the corresponding article data.
-This is like defining a function when writing a program, abstracting out general logic, which greatly reduces the repetitive code in template files.For example, we can define a function to render a list item of articles.
+You can encapsulate the HTML structure of a specific UI component in amacroIn, for example, an article card that includes images, title, introduction, and link.
+ThismacroIt will accept an 'article object' as a parameter.
+After that, whenever you need to display an article card on any page, just call thismacroPass the corresponding article data and you're done.
+This is like defining a function when programming, abstracting out common logic, which greatly reduces the repetitive code in template files.For example, we can define one for rendering article list items

-Improve the readability and maintainability of the template:When a page needs to dynamically generate various types of HTML structures, the main template file tends to become bulky and difficult to understand.
+Enhance the readability and maintainability of the template:When a page needs to dynamically generate multiple different types of HTML structures, the main template file tends to become bloated and difficult to understand.
 By

-macroWe can abstract these complex substructures, allowing the main template to focus on the overall layout and data flow, while delegating the specific UI rendering logic tomacro.This makes the template structure clearer, making it easier for developers to understand the functionality of each part and facilitating subsequent maintenance and debugging.macroDefinition, all references to it will be synchronized updated, which greatly reduces the maintenance cost.Promote the thinking of component-based development:
+macroWe can abstract these complex substructures, allowing the main template to focus on the overall layout and data flow, while delegating the specific UI rendering logic tomacroThis makes the template structure clearer, making it easier for developers to understand the function of each part and convenient for subsequent maintenance and debugging.When the UI or data structure changes, it is usually only necessary to modify one placemacroDefinition, all references to it will be synchronized and updated, which greatly reduces the maintenance cost.Promote the thinking of componentized development:

-macroLabels encourage us to view UI as independent, composable components.
-For example, in addition to article cards, you might also need a "comment display"macroor a "product specifications table"macroThis modular thinking mode not only helps to keep the template code neat, but also provides a better bridge for collaboration between frontend development and backend templates.Scope limitation brings higher encapsulation:With
+macroLabels encourage us to view UI as independent, composite components.
+For example, in addition to article cards, you might also need a "comment display"macroor a "product specifications table"macroThis component-based thinking mode not only helps keep the template code neat, but also provides a better bridge for collaboration between frontend development and backend templates.Limited scope brings higher encapsulation:with

-You can create a similarpartials/macros.htmlfile to manage all reusablemacro.
+You can create a similarpartials/macros.htmlfile to centrally manage all reusablemacro.

 {# partials/macros.html 文件内容 #}